Choosing the right ranch holiday: Guest ranch or working ranch?

 Guest ranch

-Guest ranches are best known for having an infrastructure capable of accommodating visitors looking for a ranch experience with certain standards (comfortable rooms, food experience, sometimes a pool or fitness centre, etc).
-On a guest ranch, not all activities are horse-riding related, so this is usually a great choice if you are looking to travel with non-riding friends or family members.
+Guest ranches are best known for having an infrastructure capable of accommodating visitors looking for a ranch experience with certain standards (comfortable rooms, good food and drink, sometimes a pool or fitness centre, etc).
+On a guest ranch, not all activities are horse-riding related, so this is usually a great choice if you are looking to travel with non-riding friends or family members - archery, shooting, hiking are sometimes offered to non-riders.

 Guest ranches are also sometimes known as Dude ranches.
 There are some small differences between the two.
 Dude ranches usually have a higher guest capacity than guest ranches, for instance.
 Most of our ranches offer a smaller, more intimate experience, and (with some exceptions) they can normally only accommodate up to 30-40 guests at a time (or less!).